NCIP/gdc-docs/docs/Data_Transfer_Tool/Users_Guide/Getting_Started.md

 * OS: Linux (Ubuntu 14.x or later), OS X (10.9 Mavericks or later), or Windows (7 or later)
 * CPU: At least eight 64-bit cores, Intel or AMD
 * RAM: At least 8 GiB
-* Storage: Enterprise-class storage system capable of &ge;1 Gb/s (Gigabit per second) write throughput and sufficient free space for BAM files.
+* Storage: Enterprise-class storage system capable of at least 1 Gb/s (gigabit per second) write throughput and sufficient free space for BAM files.

 ### Binary Distributions